Battery cooling and thermal management

 Direct cooling of electronics in EVs will occur in the following areas:

 Many electric cars are capable of being charged at very fast rates (high coulomb rates, C-rates) with further increases planned for future models.
 This causes the battery to heat up significantly.
 High temperatures reduce the lifespan of lithium-ion batteries and very high temperatures increase the risk of thermal runaway.
 Cooling is therefore necessary to reduce the temperature during fast charging or when demand on the battery is high.

 Cooling during charging increases the efficiency of charge transfer and reduces degradation of the battery, allowing the battery to retain capacity over its lifetime so that maximum EV range can be maintained.

-E-motors are up to 94% efficient and so small improvements in efficiency can result is large gains in EV range.
+E-motors are up to 94% efficient, and so small improvements in efficiency can result in large gains in EV range.
 Improvements in efficiency are delivered through effective cooling (reducing the effect of resistive heating) and improved lubrication.